With two new Legal Education Officers in the Right to Remain team, we are excited to deliver workshops and make new connections!

 - Definitions and current context

-- Interactive exercise involving case studies
+- Interactive exercises involving case studies

 Preparing for a substantive interview